 Step #5 – Ask For It.

-Step #4 – Gain Advocates.
-During step #3 you have hopefully helped some individuals to get better at what they do.
+Step #4 — Gain Advocates.
+During step #3 you have helped some individuals to get better at what they do.
 Great!
-Now ask them to take one extra step and to publicly thank you, or to send a quick note to the leadership team.
-If you have given a training class just close out the class with a request, “I’m glad everyone learned something very valuable today!
-If you like trainings like this and they actually help you, please let our leadership know so that we can arrange for more of them!
-Can I get a few of you to agree to send XXXXX (The VP, Owner, HR or decision maker) an email letting know that this was impactful?
+Now ask them to take one extra step and to thank you, or to send a quick note to the leadership team.
+If you have given a training class close out the class with a request, “I’m glad everyone learned something very valuable today!
+If you like training like this and this actually helped you, please let our leadership know so that we can arrange for more of them!
+Can I get a few of you to agree to send XXXXX (The VP, Owner, HR or decision maker) an email letting know that this made an impact?
 Also, can I get a few of you to let me and the leadership team know when this training is actually implemented?”
 This tactic is useful and 3rd party advocates increase your appeal to management.
 Leaders are consumers too, they want to believe that what they are buying into (you) is going to pay off.
 Just like any consumer they are scared of making a bad decision.
 You need to create 3rd party validation so that the decision to promote you is easier.